-5 Surprising Ways Great Content & PPC Can Help Each Other
+5 Ways High-Quality Content & PPC Compliment Each Other

-Not only do I believe that quality content can benefit paid media, but I also think that paid promotion is a great way to drive exposure to your content.

-Keep reading to learn how you can use content marketing to improve your PPC performance, and vice-versa.
-Then, I’ll share four actionable tactics for creating high-performance PPC ad campaigns to maximize your content ROI.
+And if we assume that you want to improve both your PPC performance and content traffic, then you can get something out of this.

+So, read on for helpful tips on using your content and PPC campaigns in tandem!

-1. Use PPC Ads to Get Traffic FAST
+1. Use PPC Ads To Get Traffic FAST

 The problem with organic search strategies is that it’s nearly impossible to drive eyeballs to your website without an established audience.

-Consider that more than 4 million blog posts are published every day, making it nearly impossible for your blog posts to receive exposure without an underlying strategy.
+Consider that more than 6 million blog posts are published every day, making it nearly impossible for your blog posts to receive exposure without an underlying strategy.

 Leveraging PPC ads to drive traffic to your website in the early stages of development will give your brand some exposure and early revenue.

-Best of all, traffic derived from paid clicks will represent a large share of the target audience you’re already seeking to sell your brand to.
+Best of all, traffic derived from paid clicks will represent a large share of the target audience you’re already seeking to sell your brand.

-It’s like killing two birds with one stone.
-Using Google Ads and Facebook Audience Insights, you can derive greater insights from your audience while, in turn, reaching them to gather brand exposure.
+Using Google Ads and Facebook Audience Insights, you can derive more significant insights from your audience while, in turn, reaching them to gather brand exposure.

-Slapping on a piece of detailed or informative content can help to further differentiate your brand from other advertisers.
+Slapping on a piece of detailed or informative content can help to differentiate your brand from other advertisers further.

 Good, quality content goes more hand-in-hand with PPC than you might think, so be sure to read up on the intersection of these two areas of digital marketing.

 The idea is to focus on both campaigns simultaneously and target similar keywords.

 Content can be used to inform, while paid advertising should be your tool to convert.

 This strategy can help your brand become top-of-mind whenever you appear in the search results for any keyword query.

-2. Use PPC Ads to Bias People Toward Your Brand
+2. Use PPC Ads To Bias People Toward Your Brand

-Contrary to popular belief, studies have shown that paid ads actually help to drive clicks to organic listings, rather than cannibalize them.
+Contrary to popular belief, paid ads help (indirectly) drive traffic to organic Google results because they raise brand awareness in the users’ minds.

 This is because people who view paid ads are more likely to remember your brand when conducting a future search, even if subconsciously.

-Rand Fishkin outlines this idea in this informative article.
-Essentially, having two listings on the same page will improve your click-through rate incrementally by biasing the searcher toward your brand.

-This could hypothetically make your brand appear more authoritative as well, or larger than life.
+This could hypothetically make your brand appear more authoritative, as well, or larger than life.

 Brand affinity dramatically increases the CTR of repeat visitors as well.

-As research has shown, it’s cheaper to keep an existing customer than acquire a new one.
+Research has shown that it’s cheaper to keep an existing customer than acquire a new one.

-3. Deliver an Awesome Landing Page Experience
+3. Deliver An Awesome Landing Page Experience

-Even the savviest paid media manager sometimes runs into difficulty creating a landing page that satisfies the client and even his/her vision.
+Even the savviest paid media manager sometimes runs into difficulty creating a landing page that satisfies the clients and their vision.

 Content marketers are naturally great storytellers and creative in their own respect.

 Leverage your creative content to craft a unique landing page experience that nurtures inbound leads through your conversion funnel.

 Visitors who click on ads are likely to investigate your website before making a conversion.
-Consider the buyer’s journey and how content can be applied across this process:

 - Awareness: A customer is alerted to a particular need or problem (blog posts, curated content, infographics, videos, articles).

-- Consideration: A customer realizes a particular need and conducts research on it (white papers, testimonials, reviews, landing pages, ebooks).
+- Consideration: A customer realizes a particular need and researches it (white papers, testimonials, reviews, landing pages, ebooks).

 - Decision: A customer decides to make a purchase or conversion (tutorials, trials, product demos).

-Consider providing testimonials, user reviews, and links to relevant articles aside landing page content for visitors to read before making a purchasing decision.
+Consider providing testimonials, user reviews, and links to relevant articles aside from landing page content for visitors to read before purchasing.

-Not all visitors who click on an ad will make a purchase during that session or even that day.
+Not all visitors who click on an ad will purchase during that session or even that day.

 Providing relevant and quality content on your site will become a valuable touchpoint on your attribution path to generate conversions.

-4. Find Content Insights from PPC Keyword Data
+4. Find Content Insights From PPC Keyword Data

 If there’s one feature your SEO and PPC campaign already share, it’s keywords.